 3. Keep UX and SEO in mind in your layout

-These are the basic things to keep in mind when designing your the layout of your product listing page:
+These are the basic things to keep in mind when designing the layout of your product listing page:

 - A title, breadcrumbs, and an additional product category description for SEO purposes should be present